Directional Privacy for Deep Learning: Experimental Setup

+Given its many classes and few instances, one might expect low accuracies for LFW, which the added noise might reduce to near-zero levels, obscuring differences among different types and levels of noise.
+Thus, we report the Top-10 accuracy, where a prediction is correct if the true label is amongst any of the top 10 predictions with the highest score.

-In terms of deep learning architectures to investigate, we broadly follow the setup of \citet{scheliga-etal:2022:WACV}.
-The architectures of neural networks we use are \textbf{LeNet}, the original convolutional neural network (CNN) proposed by \citet{bb72cefb6cc34854965b753d1ce10cbd}, and a simple Multilayer Perceptron (\textbf{MLP}) with 2 layers, which are feedforward neural networks \citep{GoodBengCour16}. \citet{scheliga-etal:2022:WACV} include MLPs as they note that \citet{geiping-etal:2020:NeurIPS} provide a theoretical proof that in fully connected networks, their \IGA attack can uniquely reconstruct the input to the network from the network’s gradients.
-LeNet is a prototypical architecture for CNNs.
+We broadly follow the setup of \citet{scheliga-etal:2022:WACV}.
+We use \textbf{LeNet}, the original convolutional neural network (CNN) proposed by \citet{bb72cefb6cc34854965b753d1ce10cbd}, and a simple Multilayer Perceptron (\textbf{MLP}) with 2 layers, which are feedforward neural networks \citep{GoodBengCour16}. \citet{scheliga-etal:2022:WACV} include MLPs as they note that \citet{geiping-etal:2020:NeurIPS} provide a theoretical proof that in fully connected networks, their \IGA attack can uniquely reconstruct the input from the gradients.

-The two baselines in terms of privacy protection for these architectures are (i) the state-of-the-art DP-SGD using \textbf{Gaussian noise} and (ii) the neural networks without any DP guarantees.
-We compare their performance in terms of accuracy and susceptibility to attacks against our \DirDP.

-For the Gaussian noise, there are no standard guidelines on the range to test, as $\epsilon$ does not have an easily interpretable meaning, with no universally agreed-upon point for what counts as `too large'; \citet{dwork-etal:2019} note that ``while all small $\epsilon$ are alike, each large $\epsilon$ is large after its own fashion, making it difficult to reason about them.''
-As a common range for all of our baseline / dataset combinations, we consequently select values going from `small' ($\epsilon_G \leq 1$) to the common largest value of 8 that a number of works \citep[for example]{abadi-etal:2016:CCS,de-etal:2022} have selected over the years.
-We also added $\epsilon_G = 80$, a very small amount of noise that is outside what is generally considered acceptable privacy, for calibration purposes.